derrickhbutler/html_hw/README.md

 For reference, see the ["Screenshots" section](#screenshots) below.

-The website must consist of 7 pages total, including:
+The website must consist of 7 pages total, including: b

 * A [landing page](#landing-page) containing:
   * An explanation of the project.